10 Things I Believe About Tween & Teen Girls

 I believe that:

 1. All girls deserve to grow up and live in a world free of sexism, racism, Islamophobia, ableism, transphobia, ageism, homophobia, and hatred of any kind.
 We must all work together to dismantle oppression that holds us back.
-As the saying goes, “None of us are free until all of us are free.”
+As the great Maya Angelou said, “None of us are free until all of us are free.”

 2. Empathy makes the world more just and equitable.
 I practice empathy with all of the young women I meet.
 MissHeard’s events and media aim to encourage and teach empathy to young women.